 More work to do

 TxDOT continues to work on increased safety measures and public outreach efforts to educate motorists about driving in work zones.
 We encourage everyone, from engineers and planners to drivers and pedestrians, to take responsibility for work zone safety.
 As part of this outreach, we remind drivers of the state's Move Over/Slow Down law.
-It requires drivers to move over a lane or reduce their speed to 20 mph below the posted speed limit when approaching a TxDOT vehicle, emergency vehicle, law enforcement, tow truck, or utility vehicle stopped with flashing lights activated on the roadside or shoulder.
+It requires drivers to move over a lane or reduce their speed to 20 mph below the posted speed limit when approaching TxDOT, emergency, law enforcement, tow truck, or utility vehicles stopped with flashing lights activated on the roadside or shoulder.
 Violation of this law can result in a fine of up to $2,000.

 - Info Card (English and Español)